capiscio/capiscio-sdk-python/docs/getting-started/quickstart.md

     ```

 ??? question "Does this work with Google ADK agents?"
     Yes!
-CapiscIO A2A Security works with any A2A-compliant agent, including those built with Google's Agent Development Kit (ADK).
+The CapiscIO Python SDK works with any A2A-compliant agent, including those built with Google's Agent Development Kit (ADK).

     ```python
     from adk import ADKAgent